Five Years Later, NYPD Delays Trial on Teen’s Shooting

 “As we stand here today, May 15, we still don’t know when the trial will start,” Malcolm said.
 “This leads me to believe that they are trying to push for these officers to resign, like they did with Officer Haste.”

-Haste quit the force on March 27 at age 35 after being found guilty in a departmental review.
+Haste quit the force on March 27 at age 35 after being found guilty in a departmental review, The New York Times reported.

 No trial dates have been set for departmental charges against Sgt.
 Scott Morris and Officer John McLoughlin.